 - A recommendation, request or other matter placed before a closed meeting of the council or committee, is not to be considered until the deputation has withdrawn from the meeting unless the chairperson has invited them to remain in the meeting room.

 - Not to address the meeting for a period longer than fifteen minutes.

-An application form must be lodged at the Council Offices by midday on the Friday prior to the meeting.
+The application form (below) must be provided to the Mayor no later than 10.00am on the Wednesday prior to the Council meeting.